The shift is challenging relationships to evolve

 - Openness: We must become open to the fluid truth of the moment.
 Being in evolving, close relationships is sometimes just like being caught between the polarity of two magnets.
 If you hold a rigid position and you're not in profound truth, it can tear you apart.
 So we must be open to the tidal flows of feeling and emotion, always looking for the mast of centred openness.

 - Unconditionality: We must learn to adapt to ever changing moods, intuit the relating experience that is currently being called for and unconditionally give ourselves to that expression.
-Sometimes my partner is a friend, sometimes a colleague or companion, then sometimes she's a lover.
-Sometimes we are distant, sometimes close.
-I'm invited to embrace her the way she is in that moment.
+Sometimes your partner maybe a friend, sometimes a colleague or companion, then sometimes they'll be a lover.
+Sometimes you'll be distant, sometimes close.
+We're invited to embrace people the way they are, in that moment.
 And vice versa.

 - Self completeness: You're in relationship - a relating situation - but it's only truly going to work if you are being whole and complete within the engagement.
 Yes we're giving of ourselves, but we must first be ourselves in order to give!
 It's about finding love in the mirror, but not losing ourselves within it.
 We must walk the blade edge of self completeness but fully expressed.